Importance of Regular Dental Visits

 Importance of Lifelong Oral Care

-Particularly for kids who put everything in their mouths and don’t always wash their hands, the mouth is a breeding ground for bacteria.
+Kids in particular, put everything in their mouths and don’t always wash their hands.
+This makes the mouth a breeding ground for bacteria.
 In fact, more than 500 species of bacteria are active in your child’s mouth at any given time!

-This is why it is critical to instill good oral health care habits from an early age, including:
+This is why it is critical to instill good oral health care habits from an early age, healthy habits they can take into adulthood including:

 - Brushing teeth for at least two minutes, two times a day.